JDUPSAV/paca-modern-web-app-sample/README.md

-# Modern Web App Template
+# Modern Web App Sample

 This repository provides a UI-only starter for building modern customer-facing experiences that plug directly into Microsoft Power Apps.
 It ships with the Power Platform SDK already wired up through `PowerProvider.tsx`, so you can focus on composing React interfaces before connecting to a backend or data source.